-Regardless of the realistic benefits the pact provided, ideology eventually won out in Hitler’s mind.
-One of National Socialism’s main philosophical tenets was a violent rejection of Soviet communism.
+Nazi Germany and the Soviet Union generated palpable benefits from their pact, however ideology won out in Hitler’s mind.
+National Socialism’s main philosophical tenets was partly based on a violent rejection of Soviet communism.
 The Nazi movement has, in fact, it’s genesis as a reaction to the various far left movements in Germany following its defeat in the First World War.

-Even worse to Hitler, Soviet communism was directly connected to the groups Nazism infamously targeted most – above all others, the Jews and Slavs.
+Soviet communism, even worse in Hitler’s mind, was its constitution composed of the groups Nazism were infamously targeting most – the Jews and Slavs.
 It did not help that many major Bolshevik figures involved in the 1917 October coup were both.
 To this day, Nazism’s views roughly informed what was known as “The Judeo-Bolshevik Conspiracy.”